R167/backblaze/README.md

 Backblaze::B2.default_account #=> An account object
 ```

+If for some reason you just want a minimal interface for interacting with B2, you can just use `Backblaze::B2::Api` directly through `require "backblaze/b2/api"`.

 ## Versioning

 This library aims to adhere to [Semantic Versioning 2.0.0](https://semver.org/).
 Violations of this scheme should be reported as bugs.
 Specifically, if a minor or patch version is released that breaks backward compatibility, that version should be yanked and/or a new version should be released that restores compatibility.
 Breaking changes to the public API will only be introduced with new major versions.
 As a result of this policy, you can (and should) specify a dependency on this gem using the Pessimistic Version Constraint with two digits of precision.